 Legally, you can own a home without homeowners insurance.
 However, in most cases, those who have a financial interest in your home—such as a mortgage or home equity loan holder—will require that it be insured.
 And, for your own ongoing financial protection, you'll want your home to have adequate homeowners coverage, as well.

 Home buyers looking to finance their purchase will quickly learn what those who have a mortgage already know—your bank or mortgage company will most likely require you to get homeowners insurance coverage.
 That’s because lenders need to protect their investment.
 In the unfortunate event your house burns down or is badly damaged by a hurricane, tornado or other disaster, homeowners insurance safeguards them (as well as you) against financial loss.

-If you live in an area that is likely to flood, the bank will also require you to purchase flood insurance.
-Some financial institutions may also require earthquake coverage if you live in a region vulnerable to earthquakes.
-If you buy a co-op or condominium, your board will probably require you to buy homeowners insurance.
+If you live in an area that is likely to flood, the bank or mortgage company will also require you to purchase flood insurance.
+Some financial institutions may also require earthquake coverage if you live in a region vulnerable to seismic activity.